 or if you would like more recipe ideas - head on over to the FULL RECIPE INDEX where you will find over 900 delicious recipes with calories and you can search by meal type, ingredients, course, diet and more..

 All recipes on Slimming Eats have estimated nutritional information for your convenience.

 When creating my own version of the popular Butter Chicken, I really thought hard about the ingredients I was going to use and how I was going to cook it.
 I wanted to make sure it really had all those amazing flavours you expect in Butter Chicken while still keep the calories low.

 You will find an additional ingredient in my Butter Chicken that you won't find in your typical recipe and that is some butternut squash.
 It may seem like an odd addition, but trust me when I say it works.
 You only use just a small amount, so it won't overpower the sauce.
 Instead, it makes the sauce lovely and creamy and gives that subtle sweetness without having to add additional ingredients to get the perfect Butter Chicken.

 Do I have to use Butter in Butter Chicken?

-You may be tempted to skip the butter in this recipe to try and keep it syn free But honestly? you can't have Butter Chicken without butter, it just takes that sauce to a whole other level and is worth the small amount of syns per serving.
+You may be tempted to skip the butter in this recipe to try and keep it lower calorie.
+But honestly? you can't have Butter Chicken without butter, it just takes that sauce to a whole other level and is worth the small amount of calories per serving.